-In many cases, businesses implement SharePoint and staff are expected to use it without the correct roll out.
-As a result, adoption is slow and staff are not comfortable with the application due to the lack of effective planning, phasing, testing and training.
+In many cases when businesses implement SharePoint, staff are expected to use it without a proper rollout.
+As a result, adoption is slow, and staff are not comfortable with the application due to the lack of effective planning, phasing, testing and training.

-The roll-out is a fundamental component.
-It should be carried out in a way that helps staff understand SharePoint to be an essential and effective improvement rather than ‘harder than the previous application’.
-Implementing SharePoint should make work easier and more productive for staff.
-Read about the features of SharePoint that make it especially user friendly in this blog post.
+The rollout is a fundamental component.
+It should be carried out in a way that helps staff understand SharePoint to be an essential and effective improvement, rather than being viewed as harder than the previous application.
+Implementing SharePoint should make work easier and more productive for your staff.
+Learn about the features of SharePoint that make it especially user friendly in this blog post.

-Below are a few out of the box simple features and benefits that will assist with adoption and uptake, whether it’s used for educating staff or making processes more efficient.
-Make sure your staff are aware of all the great features SharePoint has to offer.
-After all, it’s designed to make everyone’s lives easier.
+Below are a few simple, out-of-the-box features and benefits that will assist with adoption and uptake – whether used for educating staff or making processes more efficient, make sure your staff are aware of the great features SharePoint has to offer.
+After all, SharePoint is designed to make your work life easier.

 SharePoint has now made branding easier for businesses to update.
 The ‘out of the box’ SharePoint branding is clean and light, allowing a blank canvas for businesses to make it their own.
 Updating the SharePoint branding gives businesses their own identity, allowing the environment to be more suited to the business.
 Branding also provides a more familiar environment to look at.
 Utilising the out of the box features will allow the business to add their own logo and change the colours of the Navigation Bar and App Launcher (see examples below).

-A key feature within SharePoint is ‘metadata’.
-Metadata is a ‘buzz’ word used when explaining benefits of using SharePoint.
-Metadata is nothing new, however SharePoint has now made managing and creating new metadata easier.
+A key feature within SharePoint is metadata.
+Metadata is often a buzzword used when explaining the benefits of using SharePoint.
+However, metadata is nothing new – and SharePoint has now made managing and creating new metadata easier.

-Put simply, metadata is information about information.
-The title, author, date created, date modified etc. are all items we are familiar with and find within our network drives at present, however SharePoint has now made it easier to create your own.
+Metadata is information about information.
+The title, author, date created, date modified etc. are all items we are familiar with and find within our network drives at present, and SharePoint has now made it easier to create your own.
 The idea is that metadata is tagged or attached to a file to make sorting, filtering, grouping, and searching more simple.
 In creating metadata, we are essentially building an information architecture.

 Quick Edit is a great feature used to update metadata in bulk.
 It changes the list or library to a datasheet view.
 This works in a similar way to Excel, allowing for easy dragging and dropping and bulk imports of metadata.

 In SharePoint, Version Control is a breeze.
 Users no longer have to manually create new versions of documents (e.g. Filename v1, Filename v2) as this is an automated feature within SharePoint.
-A simple activation of this feature can be carried out by the administrator and the business will benefit as follows:
+Activating this feature can be carried out by the administrator and the business will benefit as follows:

 If staff members are not in the office and are unable to update documents, SharePoint has now made this possible.
 Depending on how the administrator has configured this feature, documents can be stored and accessed from any device with an internet connection.
 Reading/editing the documents no longer requires a full install of Office as it all happens within the browser.